-As you can see on the photo, the new Seiko Solar Pilot Chronograph sports a traditional alarm sub-dial, a small seconds indicator, as well as a 60-minute chronograph counter that are placed at 6, 9 and 12 o’clock respectively.
+As you can see in the photo, the new Seiko Solar Pilot Chronograph sports a traditional alarm sub-dial, a small seconds indicator, as well as a 60-minute chronograph counter that are placed at 6, 9 and 12 o’clock respectively.
 At 9 o’clock, there is a standard date aperture.

-It must be noted that the date window is traditionally quite small and it may be difficult to read for persons with poor eyesight.
+It must be noted that the date window is traditionally small and it may be difficult to read for persons with poor eyesight.

-There is also an opening for a built-in solar cell there (somewhere,) but you won’t be able to see it since the black dial of the watch is practically non-transparent.
+There is also an opening for a built-in solar cell there (somewhere,) but you won’t be able to see it since the black dial is practically non-transparent.
 Frankly speaking, I have no idea how the Japanese engineers managed to create a solar-powered watch that has no visible photovoltaic panel, however tiny it is.

 By the way, according to official specifications, while fully charged, the watch can work in total darkness for as long as six months!
 And in case you forget to recharge it, there is a power depletion alert that will notify you when the watch will be about to stop.
 Well, if you suddenly went for a year-long trip around the world and forgot the timepiece either in its box or simply in your chest of drawers, then it’s probably a case of tough luck.
 However, if you simply leave the watch on your desk or some other place with plenty of ambient lighting, you are probably good: it will be enough to keep the watch up and running when you came back home.